19 High Street, Emberton, Olney, Buckinghamshire, MK46 5JB

 Other Bedrooms and Bathrooms

 The three other bedrooms all have sash windows to the front.
 One bedroom has an extensive range of fitted wardrobes while another has a built-in wardrobe and is currently being used as a study.
 The remaining bedroom has dual aspect windows and a fireplace with an electric fire.
-The bathroom has a three piece suite and a sash window to the front.
+The refitted bathroom has a four piece suite and a sash window to the front.
 The dual aspect shower room has a shower cubicle, a concealed cistern WC, a vanity washbasin and built-in storage cupboards, including an airing cupboard, spanning one wall.

 There were originally two bedrooms on this floor but it is currently being used as a self-contained apartment.
 One of the bedrooms is used as a sitting room and has a kitchenette with a sink, a microwave and a two ring electric hob.
 There is a cloakroom, a shower room and a double bedroom with a fitted wardrobe.
 The two main rooms both have rare horizontal sliding sash windows with far reaching views across fields towards the church in Olney.